What do we mean by Predatory Dumping?

 Example of Predatory Dumping

 Let us understand predatory dumping with the help of an example.
 The case dates back to 2012 when the US retail chain Walmart acquired a 51% stake in the local retail chain of Massmart in South Africa.
 Massmart was then the second-largest distributor of consumer goods in South Africa.
 Walmart’s sole intention was to sell its products at rock-bottom prices through the network of Massmart stores and distribution chains.
 This has forced competition out of the market after some time.
 The merged entity would become the only operational player in the country.
 And thus take the form of monopoly power.

 The South African national competition tribunal immediately sprang into action.
 It imposed a series of restrictive and corrective measures to take full control of the deal.
 The merger led to a loss of work for over 500 workers at Massmart.
 It reinstated those workers back to their work.
 And ensuring that no one lost their jobs as a result of the merger.
 The tribunal made the merged entity create an R100 million program for compulsory purchase from local suppliers of South Africa to ensure the creation of local jobs, localization, and industrial development.

 In addition, the merger also caught the attention of the WTO.
-The WTO tribunal immediately imposed quantitative restrictions.
+The World Trade Organization tribunal immediately imposed quantitative restrictions.
 According to this, only a limited amount of goods could be imported or even exported from South Africa within the specified period of time.
 It was intended to ensure that Walmart did not flood the country with its underpriced products and destroy local industries.

 Quiz on Predatory Dumping